drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 can reduce the cost of solar electricity [6](#_ENREF_6)[7](#_ENREF_7)\[, \].

-Spectral energy at or near the band-gap of semiconductor is utilized by PV cells for photoelectrical energy conversion, but remaining photon energy will be converted to thermal energy.
-This leaves PV cells heating, which will further reduce the power production efficiency of PV cells [8](#_ENREF_8)[9](#_ENREF_9)\[, \].
-The increase in solar radiation flux in CPV/T systems also leads to the increase of CPV/T system temperature which may lead to a high and precarious junction temperature unless the heat is used for an intended purpose or dissipated to the environment in time.
-When the PV cells\' operating temperature is increased, photo energy conversion efficiency will be decreased, and the PV cell material may be damaged[10](#_ENREF_10)\[\].
+Spectral energy at or near the band-gap of semiconductor is utilized by PV cells for photoelectrical energy conversion, but the remaining photon energy is converted to thermal energy.
+This results in PV cell heating, which reduces their power production efficiency [8](#_ENREF_8)[9](#_ENREF_9)\[, \].
+An increase in solar radiation flux in CPV/T systems also leads to the increase of CPV/T system temperature which may lead to a high and precarious junction temperature unless the heat is used for an intended purpose or dissipated to the environment in time.
+When the PV cells\' operating temperature is increased, not only is photo energy conversion efficiency decreased, but the PV cell material may also be damaged[10](#_ENREF_10)\[\].
-One mechanism to solve this problem, spectral splitting CPV/T is used: the photon energy available for PV cells is utilized by PV cells, and the rest photon is engaged in thermal power [11-15](#_ENREF_11)\[\].
+One mechanism to solve this problem is spectral splitting: the photon energy usable by PV cells is utilized by the PV cells, and the remaining photons are engaged in thermal power generation [11-15](#_ENREF_11)\[\].
-Nanofluid-based spectral splitting using low volume fraction of nanoparticles has become drastically popular for CPV/T applications due to the shift in the optical properties inexpensively.
-The loading of nanoparticles as the optical filters for CPV/T systems will decrease the transmittance, leading to a decrease in the short circuit current and lower electrical conversion efficiencies.
+Nanofluid-based spectral splitting using low volume fractions of nanoparticles has become increasingly more popular for CPV/T applications due to the shift in the optical properties, inexpensively obtained.
+The loading of nanoparticles as optical filters for CPV/T systems will decrease transmittance, leading to a decrease in the short circuit current and lower electrical conversion efficiencies.
 Still, these powerfully absorbing nanofluids produce higher photothermal conversion efficiencies.
-The overall efficiency of the CPV/T system is dependent on the volume fraction of the nanoparticle [16-18](#_ENREF_16)\[\].
+The overall efficiency of the CPV/T system is dependent on the volume fraction of nanoparticles chosen [16-18](#_ENREF_16)\[\].

 Nanofluids are typically employed for energy conversion efficiency enhancement since they exhibit high heat-transfer capabilities and